Category: Featured

 Best practice from AvaSure’s clinical team: Include great catches & stories from front line leaders.
 While metric moving is great, it’s the stories that will win the hearts of your teams.

-7. Scale up your program – You’re really doing It
+7. Scale up your program – you’re really doing it

 Now that you’ve demonstrated success (and it was easy!) identify additional units to cover or consider expanding to a second model of virtual nursing.
 But be reasonable about what your team can take on at once.
 Go slowly & deliberately, making sure your teams have a venue to speak up if it’s too much.